A LEGACY OF SUCCESS SINCE 1982

 As a rule, if your doctor releases you to work with restrictions, the employer/insurer will appoint a vocational counselor to conduct a labor market survey to determine your post-injury wage earning capacity.
-The vocational counselor typically uses your doctor’s written restrictions, and in some cases a functional capacity evaluation (examination by a physical therapist to determine your ability to perform certain physical functions), to locate jobs within your geographical area (30 miles) which are actually available within your restrictions.
+The vocational counselor typically uses your doctor’s written restrictions, and in some cases, a functional capacity evaluation (examination by a physical therapist to determine your ability to perform certain physical functions), to locate jobs within your geographical area (30 miles) which are actually available within your restrictions.

-Louisiana workers’ compensation laws provide other benefits as well under certain circumstances such as cash penalties, attorney fees, and benefits for loss of all or part of finger, toe, hand, arm, foot, leg, or eye.
+Louisiana workers’ compensation laws provide other benefits as well under certain circumstances such as cash penalties, attorney fees, and benefits for loss of all or part of a finger, toe, hand, arm, foot, leg, or eye.